b0o/incline.nvim/README.md

 ## Configuration

 The render function is the most important part of an Incline configuration.
-As the name suggests, it's called for each window in order to render the Incline statusline.
-You can think of it like a React component, in that it's passed a table of props and returns a tree-like data structure describing the the content and appearance of the statusline, akin to JSX or HTML.
+As the name suggests, it's called for each window in order to render its statusline.
+You can think of it like a React component: it's passed a table of props and returns a tree-like data structure describing the content and appearance of the statusline.
 For example:

 ```lua
 function(props)